Minnow on the Say (novel)

-Minnow on the Say is a children's novel written by Philippa Pearce, first published by Oxford University Press in 1955.
+Minnow on the Say is a children's novel written by English writer Philippa Pearce, first published by Oxford University Press in 1955.
 Like many of her books, the novel is set in the area where she grew up, specifically in an old mill near Cambridge.
 It was published in the United States in 1958 under the title The Minnow Leads to Treasure.
 The novel has been twice adapted as a television drama.

 Plot

-One summer in the 1930s, two boys use a canoe to search for a treasure lost on the river at the time of the Spanish Armada.
+One summer in the 1930s, two boys use a canoe, the Minnow, on the Say River to search for a treasure concealed by an ancestor of one of the boys at the time of the Spanish Armada.
 They believe a short poem holds the clue to its location.

 Inspiration

 Philippa Pearce grew up in an old mill house in Great Shelford.
 In 1951 Pearce spent a long period in a Cambridge hospital recovering from tuberculosis.
 She passed the time thinking about a canoe trip she had taken many years before, which became the inspiration for her first book.
 According to The Guardian, "She brightened the long days in bed by savouring in her imagination every second of a canoe trip on the river that had run beside the garden of that childhood home five miles away.
 Convalescing, she wove those memories into Minnow on the Say (1954) which, after being rejected by one publisher, became a runner-up for the Carnegie Medal."

 It was inspired by the area where she had been raised: the villages of Great and Little Shelford became Great and Little Barley.
 Cambridge became Castleford in the book and lost its university; the River Cam became the River Say.